-While shooting dice may not be on offer at the best crypto casino, it sure is a great option when you are outdoors and want to gamble for a bit of fun with some friends.
-The name – Shooting Dice – originated from the 1900s street gambling scene where dice was rolled on the sidewalks and streets for entertainment.
+While shooting dice may not be on offer at the best crypto casino, it sure is a great option when you are outdoors and want to gamble with some friends.
+The name – Shooting Dice – originated from the 1900s street gambling scene where dice were rolled on the sidewalks and streets for entertainment.

 This street version of Casino Craps is much faster and only requires a solid outdoor surface and a pair of dice to get started.
-The goal of the game is for players to predict the outcome after they roll the dice or shoot.
-Participants of the game place their bets on whether the shooter – person in control of the dice – will roll a specific number.
-Let’s discover how to shoot dice and go through some of the rules!
+The game’s goal is for players to predict the outcome after rolling the dice or Shooting.
+Participants of the game place their bets on whether the shooter – the person in control of the dice – will roll a specific number.
+Let’s discover how to shoot dice and go through some rules!

 Basics Of How To Shoot Dice

-As mentioned earlier, shooting dice is very similar to Casino Craps, although the rules are slightly different.
-With that being said, having knowledge of the more complicated Craps rules doesn’t necessarily mean that you can shoot dice.
+As mentioned earlier, shooting dice is similar to Casino Craps, although the rules are slightly different.
+With that being said, knowing the more complicated Craps rules doesn’t necessarily mean that you can shoot dice.

-When it comes to shooting dice, you play with two dice that are shot by a single player at any given time.
-There can be an unlimited number of other participants who choose to bet on the outcome – the more the merrier!
+When it comes to shooting dice, you play with two dice that a single player shoots at any given time.
+There can be an unlimited number of other participants who choose to bet on the outcome – the more, the merrier!

 Before the game starts, the players will roll the dice to decide who the shooter will be.
-After that, the other participants will start betting on whether that shooter will be able to pass or crap out.
-Rolling a 7 or 11 is a pass while rolling a 2,3, or 12 is a crap out.
+After that, the other participants will start betting on whether that shooter can pass or crap out.
+Rolling a 7 or 11 is a pass, while rolling a 2,3 or 12 is crap out.
 If the shooter happens to crap out, the game ends and the other participants get a payout.

-The very first person to place a bet is the shooter, and all other participants must match that bet in order for the game to proceed.
+The first person to place a bet is the shooter, and all other participants must match that bet for the game to proceed.
 If the bet cannot be matched, the shooter must lower his bet and then proceed.

 Know The Lingo

 Whether you’re playing Craps or Shooting Dice, it can be quite a bother when people constantly ask what things mean in the middle of your gameplay.
-To avoid bothering other players when learning how to shoot dice, it is important to know what the essential terms are.
+To avoid bothering other players when learning to shoot dice, it is important to know the essential terms.